What is a Spam Trap? How to Avoid them?

-1. Spamtrap filters the spammy emails and puts them in the spam folder, otherwise, these spammy/irrelevant emails would have landed in your inbox.
+Spam traps filter the spammy emails and puts them in the spam folder, otherwise, these spammy/irrelevant emails would have landed in your inbox.

-Hitting spam trap can be a bit shocking for user and service provider as it directly affects both, even excellent marketers get caught.
-It’s not always easy to know the reason why it happened.The possible explanation includes errors when collecting email addresses offline, junk characters in email ids, importing old lists and using only single opt-in for sign-ups (which leads to errors or junk email addresses added by users).
+Hitting spam traps can be a bit shocking for marketers.
+It’s not always easy to track down how it happened.
+Possible explanations include: errors when collecting email addresses offline, junk characters in email IDs, importing old lists and using only single opt-in for sign-ups (which leads to errors or junk email addresses added by users).

-Types of Spam trap
+Types of Spam Traps

-1. Pure Spam trap
+- Pure Spam Trap

-2. Recycled Spam traps
+- Recycled Spam Traps